addrmwn/MikApps/README.md

 # MikApps

-MikApps is a application management with API
+MikApps is a application management with API and cronjob

 ![Screenshot 2023-05-14 202658](https://github.com/addrmwn/MikApps/assets/50067501/ed2ad898-f745-4c67-a759-f09ac150add6)